pfalkingham/XROMM_BlenderTools/README.md

 ## Low Priority because I don't use them, but useful to others.

--- jAx: Joint axes, not something I've used recently, but integral to some peoples workflows

--- jcs: Joint coordinate system, as above.
+-- jcs: Joint coordinate system, not sure I've ever used this.

 ## No plans to implement: